How to Write a Chargeback Rebuttal Letter: Explanation and Samples

 • Keep it simple – Make it easy for the card issuer or issuing bank to understand your letter by using bullets and short sentences

 • Don’t get emotional – Stick to facts and be professional.
-Do show anger or frustration in your letter
+Do not show anger or frustration in your letter

 • Add compelling evidence – Have evidence that can help back your challenge.
-Examples of what might be said to be compelling evidence include, evidence the customer was satisfied by the purchase, sales receipt, proof of delivery, a return receipt, order form, evidence the items are of high quality, and evidence that the transaction was made by the cardholder.
+Examples of what might be said to be compelling evidence include, evidence the customer was satisfied by the purchase, a sales receipt, proof of delivery, a return receipt, an order form, evidence the items are of high quality, and evidence that the transaction was made by the cardholder.